kamranahmedse/driver.js/readme.md

 const driver = new Driver();
 driver.highlight('#create-post');
 ```
-A real world usage example for this is: using it to dim the background and highlight the required element e.g. the way facebook does it when creating a post.
+A real world usage example for this is: using it to dim the background and highlight the required element e.g. the way Facebook does it when creating a post.

 ### Highlight and Popover – [Demo](http://kamranahmed.info/driver#single-element-with-popover)